 Trench drains are very low-maintenance!
 They are easy to clean and require less silicone in their installation, meaning fewer areas for mold to grow.
 The sloped floor guides all water into the drain, drying the floor by gravity and reducing the chance of mold.
 Installing is a bit of a challenge for these drains, so make sure you have someone with experience with these drains.
 If you’re retrofitting, you may need to move your existing drain, and that does not sound like a DIY project to me!
 Laying tile is a breeze with this drain type, as the need for cutting a round hole is gone.
 There are very few tile cuts, if any, and that saves you money by not wasting tiles!

 This type of drain could allow you to turn your bathroom into an open shower wetroom, and many people love this for saunas or pool areas.
-Because the floor slopes the water away from the room interior, there really is no need for a barrier in the opening of the shower.
-If you have heating in your bathroom, this could also be a seamless modern design technique, but would be quite chilly if you didn’t have this amenity.
+Because the floor slopes the water away from the room’s interior, there is no need for a barrier in the opening of the shower.
+If you have heating in your bathroom, this could also be a seamless modern design technique, but it would be quite chilly if you didn’t have this amenity.

 Jacque Link is the featured writer for UniqueVanities.com and UniqueMirrorsOnline.com, where you can find the best and most magnificent vanity center faucets and antique cheval mirrors.